Summary: in this tutorial, you will learn how to use the Oracle IN

 order_id;

-B) Oracle NOT IN example
+Oracle NOT IN operator example #

-The example shows how to find orders whose statuses are not Shipped
+operator to find orders whose statuses are not Shipped

 and Canceled